 – Remove outside leaves, cut it in quarters and remove the stalk.

-– Grate or cut it in fine stripes.
+– Grate or cut in fine stripes.

-- Peel onion and chop it fine.
+– Peel onion and chop fine.
+Peel apple, remove core, then cut in cubes.

 – In a bigger pot heat clarified butter.

-- Add onions and apples, saute for 1-2 min.
-Add red cabbage, bring it to a boil, reduce heat.
+– Combine with red cabbage, bring to a boil, reduce heat.

-– Add vinegar, red wine, and spices.
+– Add vinegar, red wine, bay leave and spices.

-– Fill up with water, let cook for at least 1 hour.
+– Fill up with water, let cook for at least 1-1.5 hours.